pepopowitz/stephaniehicksyoga.com/blog/second.md

 title: second blog
 tags: post
 date: 2018-02-01T12:00:00
-snippet: This is another blog post.
+summary: This is another blog post.
 I wrote about how when you squish your eyes with your hands, you see spots and weirdly hear metallic sounds!
 ---

 # Squishing your eyes